 With either airline, it’s highly recommended to make sure you have good travel insurance, and to not have any critical connecting flights on the return.
 It’s not uncommon for long delays or even cancellations to occur due to cloudy weather in the valley.

-Minangkabau International Airport in Padang, West Sumatra is the closest international port-of-entry, as it has twice daily flights with AirAsia to/from Kuala Lumpur, Malaysia.
+Minangkabau International Airport in Padang, West Sumatra is the closest international port-of-entry, as it has twice daily flights with AirAsia to/from Kuala Lumpur, Malaysia, as well as new direct flights connecting it with Singapore.
 It also can easily be reached from hubs like Medan, Batam, or Jakarta.
 From the Padang airport, it’s roughly a nine hour drive to Kerinci.

 Jambi City’s Sultan Thaha Airport also has direct flights to/from Jakarta, Batam, Medan, and a few other cities in Sumatra.
 From Jambi, you can fly to Kerinci directly with Wings Air.
 If choosing to drive, the journey takes around nine-and-a-half-hours.
 However, the road is much straighter and better maintained than the road from Padang, which results in a more comfortable ride, especially if you’re prone to car-sickness.